Click the links below to find more information:

 It is the goal of UMMC to promote and maximize competition in the purchasing of goods and services.
 If you have not worked with UMMC or sold to the State of Mississippi before, we welcome you to do so.
 If you have worked with us in the past, we thank you for your previous participation and encourage your participation in the future.

 UMMC posts current solicitations for Requests for Proposals (RFP), Requests for Qualifications (RFQ), Requests for Quotes (RFQ), Requests for Information (RFI), and Invitations for Bids (IFB or Bid) (collectively, "Solicitations") on the UMMC Contracts Administration website.
 UMMC does not maintain a bidder's list, and vendors do not have to pre-qualify to respond to UMMC Solicitations.
-Solicitations for upcoming acquisitions are also currently advertised in The Clarion-Ledger newspaper.
+Solicitations for upcoming acquisitions are also currently advertised in The Clarion-Ledger newspaper and on the Mississippi Procurement Technical Assistance Program website.
+Links to UMMC Soliciations may also be found on the website of the Institutions of Higher Learning.

 Watch for UMMC advertisements in the newspaper or check the Internet listings.
 Newspaper ads and new listings on the website typically appear on Mondays and/or Thursdays.
 You may respond to any Solicitation for which your company has the requisite expertise.
 If you would like to submit a proposal to any Solicitation and are unable to download the Solicitation from the Internet, you may contact UMMC for a copy of the document.
 We will e-mail you a copy of the requested Solicitation.